blockservice/echoin/docs/connect-testnet.rst

 ::

-  docker inspect -f '{{ .NetworkSettings.IPAddress }}' travis
+  docker inspect -f '{{ .NetworkSettings.IPAddress }}' echoin
   172.17.0.2
-  docker run --rm -it cybermiles/travis:vTestnet attach http://172.17.0.2:8545
+  docker run --rm -it blockservice/echoin:vTestnet attach http://172.17.0.2:8545

 Now, you should see the web3-cmt JavaScript console, you can now jump to the "Test transactions" section to send test transactions.